 How to Focus on Stars

 Forget using autofocus for astrophotography.
 Also, don’t trust the infinite mark on your lens.
 Instead, use your live view at high magnification and frame a bright star at night.

 The more you focus in, the smaller the star will become, and more of the faintest stars will begin to come into view.
 Turn your focusing ring slowly back and forth to find the sweet spot.

-The problem is that every time you touch the camera, the image will blur due to camera shake.
-It makes the whole process a bit random.
+The problem is that every time you touch the camera, the image will blur due to

 I found this method very reliable and fast.
 If you have difficulties to see the spikes on your live view, try to do your best to focus and take a test shot.
 When you see you have sharp diffraction spikes, your focus is perfect.

 You can also mark the actual infinite on your lens with a marker to make the whole process even faster in the future.
 Use a bit of gaffer tape to lock down your focus.